tinybooks/tinybooks.github.io/_posts/2016-02-10-design-process-collaboration.md

 ---

 Jordan Koschei interviews Ludwig Pettersson, Creative Director at Stripe, for Medium’s ‘In Progress’.
-There’s a lot to learn in Koschei’s interview, but one aspect caught my eye in particular, Pettersson’s assertion that:
+There’s a lot to learn in [Koschei’s interview][01], but one aspect caught my eye in particular, Pettersson’s assertion that:

 > There should be nothing standing in the way of starting a business or selling something online and charging for it.